Hexagon Composites ASA (OTCMKTS:HXGCF) Shares Up 2.3%

-Hexagon Composites ASA (OTCMKTS:HXGCF – Get Free Report) shot up 2.3% during mid-day trading on Thursday .
+Hexagon Composites ASA (OTCMKTS:HXGCF – Get Free Report) shot up 2.3% on Friday .
 The company traded as high as $2.25 and last traded at $2.25.
-1,800 shares changed hands during trading, a decline of 61% from the average session volume of 4,569 shares.
-The stock had previously closed at $2.20.
+1,895 shares traded hands during mid-day trading, The stock had previously closed at $2.20.

-The stock has a fifty day simple moving average of $2.20 and a 200-day simple moving average of $2.52.
+The stock has a 50 day simple moving average of $2.20 and a two-hundred day simple moving average of $2.50.

 Hexagon Composites ASA Company Profile